Czech Golf Federation

-The Czech Golf Federation (Česká golfová federace) is the National Sporting Organisation for the Sport of Golf in the Czech Republic and is affiliated with both the IGF (International Golf Federation) which oversees the international governance and development of Table Tennis and the EGA (European Golf Association) which oversees the sport development at a regional level.
+The Czech Golf Federation (Česká golfová federace) is the National Sporting Organisation for the Sport of Golf in the Czech Republic and is affiliated with both the IGF (International Golf Federation) which oversees the international governance and development of golf and the European Golf Association (EGA) which oversees the sport development at a regional level.

 Czech Golf Federation is member of the Czech Olympic Committee.

 History

 Golf Federation was founded in 1990 as Bohemian–Moravian Golf Union.
 In 1993 it succeeded Czechoslovak Golf Federation.